rust-lang/book/src/ch02-01-guessing-game-tutorial.md

 a few tricks up their sleeves.

 For example, they’re [immutable][immutable] by default.
-That’s why our example uses `mut`: it makes a binding mutable, rather than immutable. `let` doesn’t take a name on the left hand side of the assignment, it actually accepts a ‘[pattern][patterns]’.
-We’ll use patterns later.
-It’s easy enough to use for now:
+That’s why our example uses `mut`: it makes a binding mutable, rather than immutable.
+Also, `let` doesn’t actually take a name on the left hand side of the assignment, it really accepts a ‘[pattern][patterns]’.
+We’ll use more complicated patterns later; for now, let's use only a name:

 ```rust
 let foo = 5; // immutable.